Yorkshire dialect: Geographic distribution

-Yorkshire is a massive territory and the dialects are not identical in all areas.
-In fact, the dialects in the North and East Ridings are fairly different to that of the West Riding as they retained the original Northumbrian characteristics.
+Yorkshire covers a large area, and the dialect is not the same in all areas.
+In fact, the dialects of the North and East Ridings are fairly different from that of the West Riding, as they display only Northumbrian characteristics rather than the mixture of Northumbrian & Mercian features found in the West Riding.
 The Yorkshire Dialect Society draws a border roughly at the River Wharfe between two main zones.
-The area southwest of the river is Northumbrian in origin, but with influence from the East Midlands dialects since the Industrial Revolution, whilst that to the northeast, like Geordie, the Cumbrian dialect and the Scots language, is descended more purely from the Northumbrian dialect.
+The area southwest of the river has been influenced by Mercian, originating from the East Midlands dialects during the industrial revolution, whilst that to the northeast, like Geordie, the Cumbrian dialect and the Scots language, is descended more purely from the Northumbrian dialect.
 The distinction was first made by A. J. Ellis in On Early English Pronunciation.
 The division was approved of by Joseph Wright, the founder of the Yorkshire Dialect Society and the author of the English Dialect Dictionary.
 Investigations at village level by the dialect analysts Stead (1906), Sheard (1945) and Rohrer (1950) mapped a border between the two areas.
 A rough border between the two areas was mapped by the Swiss linguist Fritz Rohrer, having undertaken village-based research in areas indicated by previous statements by Richard Stead and J.A.
 Sheard, although there were "buffer areas" in which a mixed dialect was used, such as a large area between Leeds and Ripon, and also at Whitgift, near Goole.

 One report explains the geographic difference in detail:This distinction was first recognised formally at the turn of the 19th / 20th centuries, when linguists drew an isophone diagonally across the county from the northwest to the southeast, separating these two broadly distinguishable ways of speaking.
 It can be extended westwards through Lancashire to the estuary of the River Lune, and is sometimes called the Humber-Lune Line.
 Strictly speaking, the dialects spoken south and west of this isophone are Midland dialects, whereas the dialects spoken north and east of it are truly Northern.
-It is possible that the Midland influence came up into the region with people migrating towards the manufacturing districts of the West Riding during the Industrial Revolution.
+It is likely that the Midland influence came up into the region with people migrating towards the manufacturing districts of the West Riding during the Industrial Revolution.

 Over time, speech has become closer to Standard English and some of the features that once distinguished one town from another have disappeared.
 In 1945, J. A. Sheard predicted that various influences "will probably result in the production of a standard West Riding dialect", and K. M. Petyt found in 1985 that "such a situation is at least very nearly in existence".
-However, the accent of Hull and East Yorkshire remains markedly different.
-The accent of the Middlesbrough area has some similarities with Geordie accents.

-One anomalous case in the West Riding is Royston, which absorbed migrants from the Black Country at the end of the 19th century.
-The speech of Royston contrasts with that of nearby Barnsley, as it retains some Black Country features.